Kattamine Shrine in Zao Town, Miyagi Prefecture: the center of the "swan faith" in the southern part of the prefecture

 Like the Zuishinmon Gate, the worship hall is a designated cultural property of Zao Town.
 It bears a plaque reading "Shiratori Daimyojin."

-with the Date family crest,"Maru no uchi ni tate mitsu hiki crest" (three vertical lines within a circle)is decorated
+The offering box is decorated with the Date family crest, "Maru no uchi ni tate mitsu hiki crest" (three vertical lines within a circle)

 Main shrine